techdivision/import-docs/04.file-structure/01.product-import/docs.md

 The second step is, to add the subject that processes the tier prices to your configuration file.
 A example configuration file for the [Community](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-price-tier.json) as well as the [Commerce](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-price-tier.json) Edition is part of the M2IF [commandline tool](https://github.com/techdivision/import-cli-simple)

-For the `add-update` operation it'll look like
+Basically, the configuration for the necessary subjects has the following structure.
+For the `add-update` it'll look like

 ```json
 {